willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 # SETUP ANGULAR WEB APP PROJECT

-This document is written by me as a high level cheat sheet for starting an Angular web app Project.
+This document is written by me as a high level cheat sheet for starting a new Angular web app Project.
 Very much inspired (sprinkled with my own experience) by [Doguhan Uluca's fantastic book.](https://www.packtpub.com/web-development/angular-8-enterprise-ready-web-applications-second-edition#tab-label-product.info.authors.tab)

 This is a living document that will be updated as new insights and experiences are gained.
 Feel free to contribute with your own experiences of web app development.